What Is A Site Survey & Why Is It Important For Your Business?

 During a site survey, the team will measure your property, look for anything that might interfere with your wireless network signals, and check out the materials your building is made of.
 They'll also note any existing infrastructure you already have, where your cables are running, and where your power outlets are located.
 The idea is to create a detailed map of your space with a focus on what matters for your network.

-Design and Project Plan
+Design & Project Plan

 All the information gathered during the site survey becomes the blueprint for your network design.
 It helps the experts determine where to put your network equipment for optimal coverage and signal strength, plan out the cabling system, and decide if you need any upgrades to your current setup.
 This planning stage helps estimate how long the project will take and what resources you'll need, so there are no surprises after construction begins.